anshuman-goel/RedOctopusProject/README.md

 The application developed was restricted to perform only simple analysis on data.
 The application searches for the most common name that is found among all the users who tweets.
 This analysis ultimately lands on the word count problem on the names.
 Firstly, all other attributes are filtered and only name is chosen.
 Name can be comprised of more than one word.
 Therefore, they are split to get all worse within a name and then to perform the main analysis.
 After splitting, words are grouped uniquely and the number of occurrence of each word is saved along the name in the output file or is printed on the screen.

 ## Code Structure
 All the required code and configurations are present in the folder.
 Configurations folder consists of the script which automatically installs al the packages.
 There is an additional file which lists down the packages required.
-Code folder of the repository consists of all the files which contain the code and the Twitter Credentials How to proceed:
+Code folder of the repository consists of all the files which contain the code and the Twitter Credentials.

+How to proceed:
 1. Clone this git repository in all the machines which will be used for analysis.
 ```git clone https://github.ncsu.edu/CSC591-DIC/RedOctopusProject```